Student Life

 Well-being @ The Retreat

-Located at the heart of campus (1st floor of the Santos Manuel Student Union East Building) is the Retreat.
+Located at the heart of campus (1st floor of the Santos Manuel Student Union South Building) is the Retreat.
 This facility is equipped with everything you need to retreat from your daily stressors including massage chairs, relaxation lounge, mind/body room and nap space.
 Utilizing the holistic model of well-being created by the Be Well Yotes team, the facility also offers programs related to the many Dimensions of Well-being including financial, physical, emotional, spiritual, social, intellectual, and environmental.

 Informal Recreation